Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/microsoft-store-compatibility.md

 icon: material/microsoft
 ---

-# :material-microsoft: Microsoft Store Compatibility
+# :material-microsoft: Does AtlasOS support the Microsoft Store?

 **Yes, the Microsoft Store works the same as on unmodified Windows.**